Automorphism groups of $\mathbb{P}^1$-bundles over geometrically ruled surfaces: First reduction step: towards -bundles

-In this section, we provide the first reduction step toward the classification of relatively maximal automorphism groups, following the strategy in \cite[Section 3.2]{BFT}.
-Let $C$ be a curve, $\tau\colon S\to C$ and $\pi\colon X \to S$ be $\PP^1$-bundles.
-We show that $\Autz(X)$ is conjugate to a subgroup of the automorphism group of an $\FF_b$-bundle: this restricts the study of $\PP^1$-bundles over ruled surfaces to those that are $\FF_b$-locally trivial over $C$.
+Let $C$ be a smooth projective curve, and let $\tau\colon S\to C$ and $\pi\colon X \to S$ be $\PP^1$-bundles.
+In this section, we follow the strategy adopted in \cite[Section 3.2]{BFT} to show that $\Autz(X)$ is conjugate to a subgroup of the automorphism group of an $\FF_b$-bundle over $C$.